MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Language service** resource.
 Additionally, use custom text classification, you need to enable the **Custom text classification & extraction** feature.

-1. In a browser, open the [Azure portal](https://portal.azure.com?azure-portal=true), and sign in with your Microsoft account.
+1. In a browser, open the Azure portal at `https://portal.azure.com`, and sign in with your Microsoft account.
 1. Select the **Create a resource** button, search for *Language*, and create an **Azure AI Language Service** resource.
 When asked about *Additional features*, select **Custom text classification & extraction**.
 Create the resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Select or create a resource group*